-The Remedy Rx: Consider some non-toxic options made of vegetable products like Seventh Generation's Natural Lavender Scent Fabric Softener or Ecover's Natural Fabric Softener.
+The Rx: Consider some non-toxic options made of vegetable products like Seventh Generation's Natural Lavender Scent Fabric Softener or Ecover's Natural Fabric Softener.
 Both are free of harsh chemicals.

 You Are Not Breastfeeding

 You're about to have a baby, and you're wondering if you should breastfeed or not.
 Perhaps this might tip the scales.
 Turns out that breastfeeding babies can reduce the risk of breast cancer.
 A study published in the Journal of the National Cancer Institute suggests that women diagnosed with breast cancer who had ever breastfed had a lower risk of cancer recurring.

 The Rx: For optimum cancer protection, aim to nurse for a year.

 You Are Using Certain Cosmetics and Personal Care Products

 It's time to start reading beauty product labels as closely as you read food labels.
 Not all ingredients are healthy.
 Some top carcinogens to look out for include DEA (banned by the European Union), phthalates, and formaldehyde.

-The Remedy Rx: For a full list of what to watch out for, check out EWG's Skin Deep Database, so you can research toxic chemicals that might be in your beauty and personal care products.
+The Rx: For a full list of what to watch out for, check out EWG's Skin Deep Database, so you can research toxic chemicals that might be in your beauty and personal care products.

 You Consume Too Much Salt